yusufk/yusufk.github.io/public/data/articles/nft.md

 date: 2022-04-21
 --->

 NFT's sparked excitement around a new way to monetise digital assets.
 I've been following the space for a while and decided to experiment with creating my own NFT's.
-Here's a few of my experiments:
+Here's an experiment built using Blender:

 <video width="320" height="240" controls>